ztyyLV/web-twain-docs/info/schedule/Stable.md

 ### Changes to the ActiveX Edition

+* Internet Explorer 8 is no longer supported.
 * Fixed a bug where when saving an image as TIFF, the same image gets duplicated in the buffer.

 ## `16.1.1` (08/13/2020)